dobromir-hristov/vue-beginner-workshop/5-components-events-props/README.md

 #### What I will do:
 1. Define a **House** component and move the `.house` element and required logic there
     - Register the **House** component on the main Vue instance as a local component.
-    - Create a `text/x-template` script with an id of `house-template` and move the `.house` and its child elements to it
+    - Create a `text/x-template` script with an id of `house-template` in `index.html`
+        - move the `.house` element and its child elements to the newly defined template tag
     - Add a `<house>` element where the old `.house` class used to be
       - Keep the v-for and key on the `<house>` component and not inside the `#house-template` script.
     - **Props** defined on the **House** component